 Clarify the overall Purpose of their team or organization, with input from the others while still making it clear what is non-negotiable.
 This should be as collaboraitve as possible and also needs to evolve over time, as complexity requires both ongoing collaboration and the willingness to shift as new data emerge.

 Identify key values.
-This includes what do top leaders need to model, pay attention to, and hold others accountable to?
+This includes what do top leaders need to model, pay attention to, and hold others accountable for?
 See this short summary of key points from Edgar Schein, one of the most important voices in understanding and shifting organizational cultures.

 Together identify Strengths and Challenges to achieving this Purpose.
 Be sure to help set a context of safety and trust where all perspectives are welcomed and valued, because in many organizations identifying challenges is seen as “negative” or “complaining” and people will hold back.